uChip/BubbleDisplay/README.md

 The hardware design has roots in the SparkFun [RedBoard](https://www.sparkfun.com/products/11575) design.

 The firmware is based on the slave_receiver.ino example and relies upon the wire library from Arduino, both included as part of the Arduino distribution.
 The SparkFun tutorial [Using the Serial 7-Segment Display](https://learn.sparkfun.com/tutorials/using-the-serial-7-segment-display) was reviewed with an eye toward creating a compatible interface, but in the end it was decided to implement a driver library instead.
 Still the tutorial may have influenced this design.
+The BubbleDisplay library interface and code were modeled after the Arduino Liquid Crystal library.

 ## Notes:

+This controller board has no serial port for connecting to the Arduino IDE.
+The controller firmware is programed using an ISP programer such as the [Pocket AVR Programer](https://www.sparkfun.com/products/9825) from SparkFun.